Bane-NOR/docs/docs/integration/apim/getting-started/index.md

 These are general guidelines the different `service teams` and `service owners` needs to be aware of.

-### <span class="rfc-should">SHOULD</span> comply with Bane NOR IKT-principles

-It is crucial to follow general guidelines from Bane NOR, therefore reading and fully understanding Bane NOR's IKT-principles is a prerequisite before enrolling in API Management.
-The principles are provided by _IKT Virksomhetsarkitektur_ in Bane NOR and can be found here: [Bane NOR IKT principles](https://banenor.sharepoint.com/:b:/t/DT_IKTIntegrasjoneroganalyse/EeiCi6G5CvdMv0TJBMIbGXUBKuxyqwbnZNidQsNllFh7WA).

 ### <span class="rfc-must">MUST</span> be coordinated with service owners within their respective domains